 People who live in Park City are active, eco-conscious, and familiar with many of the options for getting around.
-Innovation of the transportation system will allow Park City to improve congestion and be environmentally sound, in a way that protects transportation flexible travel modes are essential necessities.
+Innovation of the transportation system will allow Park City to improve congestion and be environmentally sound, in a way that protects transportation necessities.